spawnfest/espresso-beam/README.md

 ----------
 There are a lot of things in order to make *A tale of blah blah blah* a better software.

-But, hey, spawnfest it's just 48 hours and... we have *been working from three different places* (one of us has been even *travelling* while doing the spawnfest) and, last but not least, *we never met in person before the spawnfest*.
+But, hey, spawnfest it's just 48 hours and... we have **been working from three different places** (one of us has been even **travelling** for work while doing the spawnfest) and, last but not least, **we never met in person before the spawnfest**.
-Being able to take part to the spawnfest and submit something is our little victory. :)
+Being able to take part to the spawnfest and submit something is our **little victory**. :)

 Going to practical ground, the following things could be implemented/improved: